kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

       Format regex
       Regex ^(?<INT>[^ ]+) (?<FLOAT>[^ ]+) (?<BOOL>[^ ]+) (?<STRING>.+)$
 ```

-The parser will the be referenced by name in a filter of the pipeline.
-Here, the parser will be activated for all logs og the pipeline.
+The parser is referenced by name in a filter of the pipeline and is activated for all logs of the pipeline.

 ```yaml
 kind: LogPipeline
 apiVersion: telemetry.kyma-project.io/v1alpha1